When Machines Go Shopping: How AI Agents are Changing Retail

 OpenAI vs. Perplexity: How AI Shopping Platforms Compare

-By contrast, Perplexity took a different approach.
-They launched Instant Buy in late 2025, letting customers check out directly in the chat, with PayPal as one of the payment options.
-The interesting number here: shoppers referred to merchants from Perplexity spent 57% more per order than via other AI platforms.
+Perplexity, by contrast, went the other direction.
+Its Instant Buy feature, launched in late 2025, lets customers complete checkout directly inside the chat, with PayPal as one payment rail.
+The number Greg wanted people to sit with was that shoppers referred from Perplexity spent 57% more per order than those referred from other AI platforms.

 Four Product Data Attributes AI Agents Need to Recommend You